VarunBabbar/varunbabbar.github.io/_pages/about.md

   - /about.html
 ---
 <div style="text-align: justify">
 Hi!
-I'm Varun Babbar, an ML Research Associate at JP Morgan.
-I focus on developing machine learning models that can accelerate software development by providing insights about source code.
+I'm Varun Babbar, an incoming PhD student in Machine Learning at Duke University.
+Currently, I'm working as an ML Researcher at JP Morgan, focusing on developing machine learning models that can accelerate software development by providing insights about source code.
 <!--
 Here, I've deployed a weakly supervised learning model for providing code insights to developers and worked on a research project involving parameter-pruning of deep learning models. -->
 <!-- Here, I also founded an interpretable ML reading group that focuses on knowledge sharing through talks and paper discussions.  -->